-“It’s good news.
-Having looked at your tax payments for 2018, you overpaid by £157 which you can claim back now.”
+“Good news.
+Having looked at your tax payments for 2018, you overpaid by £157.
+Click here to start processing your claim.”

-Unfortunately, phishing emails usually offer tempting incentives like this so that you rush into getting your hands on it without so much as a second thought.
+Unfortunately, phishing emails usually offer attractive incentives like this so that you rush into getting your hands on it without a second thought.
 Whenever there’s an incentive in an email, always think twice.
 Remember, if it reads too good to be true, it probably is!

-But, you can check out where a link will take you by hovering your mouse over the text.
-Take note of the URL and make sure it matches the website that you expect before clicking!
+But you can check out where a link will take you by hovering your mouse over the text.
+Take note of the URL and ensure it matches the website you expect before clicking!
 If the URL doesn't match, then it's probably a phishing email.

 Link Text: Click Here to Update Your Paypal Detail

 Another good practice when checking the validity of a link is to look out for an SSL certificate at the beginning of the URL.
-This will show as https oppose to just http.
-An SSL (Secure Sockets Layer), when installed on a web server allows secure connections from a web server to a browser.
+This will show as https as opposed to just http.
+When installed on a web server, an SSL (Secure Sockets Layer) allows secure connections from a web server to a browser.

-Phishing emails will try to mimic well-known brands in an attempt to gain your trust and get you to let your guard down, whether you use those services or not.
+Phishing emails will try to mimic well-known brands to gain your trust and get you to let your guard down, whether you use those services or not.

 If you receive an email from a company that you haven’t subscribed to, that’s probably because it’s a phishing email trying to impersonate that company.